The quick definition

-A PEO helps with both compliance-related tasks and employee liability, “greatly [streamlining] business operations” and giving you peace of mind.
-PEOs typically have compliance experts that monitor employer-related laws and ensure payroll and benefits compliance so you don’t have to.
+A PEO helps with both compliance-related tasks and employee liability, streamlining business operations, and giving you peace of mind.
+PEOs typically have compliance experts who monitor employer-related laws and ensure payroll and benefits compliance so you don’t have to.
 Many assist with tasks like:

 - Payroll compliance: Classifying employees correctly, issuing and filing tax forms, reporting/collecting/depositing taxes with the appropriate authorities, and ensuring you comply with wage law requirements, such as minimum wages and overtime